 Stuttering appears to be complex and mysterious.
-Several factors that lead to stuttering includes: stress, delayed childhood development, speech motor control abnormalities, as there is a strong correlation between stress, anxiety, and stuttering~\cite{guitar2013stuttering}.
-Indeed, disfluencies are more frequent in stress or anxiety conditions, in dual tasks including speech and another cognitive charge and when they speak fast.
-Conversely, PWS produce less disfluencies when they sing in unison or speak with an altered auditory feedback~\cite{antipova2008effects}.
-In a recent study,~\citet{smith2017stuttering}, postulated the mutifactorial dynamic pathways theory, where they asserted that the stuttering actually occurs because of the failure of central nervous system in generating the necessary patterns of motor commands for fluent speech.
+Several factors that lead to stuttering include stress, delayed childhood development, and speech motor control abnormalities, as there is a strong correlation between stress, anxiety, and stuttering~\cite{guitar2013stuttering}.
+Indeed, disfluencies are more frequent in stress or anxiety conditions, in dual tasks including speech and another cognitive charge, and when they speak fast.
+Conversely, PWS produce fewer disfluencies when they sing in unison or speak with an altered auditory feedback~\cite{antipova2008effects}.
+In a recent study, Smith, and Weber~\cite{smith2017stuttering}, postulated the multifactorial dynamic pathways theory, where they asserted that stuttering occurs because of the failure of the central nervous system in generating the necessary patterns of motor commands for fluent speech.
 Thus, stuttering shows impairment in sensorimotor processes that are responsible for speech production, and its orientation throughout the life of PWS is strongly affected by linguistic and emotional aspects.